-Have students read the first chapter of Sitting at the Feet of Rabbi Jesus and complete the SFRJ "Study and Discussion Guide" questions.
+Read the first chapter of SFRJ and complete the SFRJ "Study and Discussion Guide" questions.

 INTRODUCTION

 (Lecture, 3-5 minutes)

 In today's lesson we will wrap up the idea of allusions in Scripture by looking at one more example-this time in a conversation between Peter and Jesus.
 As RVL introduces the passage, pay attention to Jesus' answer.
 Do you recognize any words or phrases from somewhere else in the Bible?